Tgrli/quartz/content/index.md

 ---
 ### Let's Talk
-I personally like airchat the most, it's warm and personal.
-A uniquely cozy format.
+Airchat is a uniquely cozy format.
 A great place to actually talk.
 I'm @kyanli hit me up.